devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - Go to settings of your forked repo
 - Rename your repo by any other name
 - Click on  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+- Note: you must add buildpack in heroku to get the original video thumbnail and to remove already set thumbnail otherwise you will get black video
+<b> How to add? </b>
+- Go to heroku settings
+- scroll down and click add buildpack
+- now paste following link i.e `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git` in input bar and click add buildpack
+- Now go back and redeploy

 » Method - 2:
-- Star the repo, and fork it in desktop mode
+- Star the repo, rate and fork it in desktop mode
 - create app in heroku
 - go to settings of ```app›› config vars››``` add all variables
 - add buildpacks